Thavarshan/http-kernel/README.md

 **Built with ❤️ by Jerome Thayananthajothy for high-performance PHP applications**

-> "An idiot admires complexity, a genius admires simplicity" - Terry Davis, Creator of Temple OS
+> "An idiot admires complexity, a genius admires simplicity" - Terry A. Davis, Creator of Temple OS